- Code ARTH6164

 - ANU College ANU College of Arts and Social Sciences

 - Areas of interest Art History, Visual Arts, Creative Arts, Arts

 This course will discuss objects and the relationship of people to objects.
 It will examine key moments in the history of objects over the past two centuries, with an emphasis on the post-war period and the current moment.
 Starting from motions of the object motivated by and motivating particular modern and contemporary art and craft practices, the course will examine the production, consumption and distribution of objects, and the ways in which they have been collected, categorised and otherwise deployed to produce meaning.

-- Present written and oral arguments about theories of objects and their relationship with visual culture.
+- present written and oral arguments about theories of objects and their relationship with visual culture; and

 Requisite and Incompatibility

 Tuition fees are for the academic year indicated at the top of the page.

 If you are a domestic graduate coursework or international student you will be required to pay tuition fees.
 Tuition fees are indexed annually.
 Further information for domestic and international students about tuition and other fees can be found at Fees.

 - Student Contribution Band:

 - Unit value: